-Like the field itself, our program is interdisciplinary – involving labs and professors from a range of departments including mechanical engineering, psychology, biomedical engineering, computer science, computer engineering, occupational therapy, education, and the school of the museum of fine arts (SMFA).
+Like the field itself, our program is interdisciplinary – involving labs and professors from a range of departments including mechanical engineering, psychology, biomedical engineering, computer science, computer engineering, occupational therapy, education, nutrition, civic engagement, and the school of the museum of fine arts (SMFA).

 In addition to our full-time faculty, we have passionate professors teaching specialized classes from a wide range of leading companies including: Emergo (Michael Wiklund), MITLL (Dan Hannon), Fresenius (Sami Durrani), SolidWorks (David Aurelio), Endurance (Linda Borghesani), Charles River Analytics (Tim McEwen), the Volpe Center (Mary Stearns/JK Pollard), Continuum (Eric Bogner), Intrepid (Christina Pizzo/Jon Tillis).

 We offer a wide range of our educational possibilities.
 At the undergraduate level, students in the School of Engineering can major (or minor) in “Human Factors Engineering”, while students in the School of Arts and Sciences can major in “Engineering Psychology.”
 These programs are quite similar – differing primarily in terms of the general School-level requirements.